anthohunt/Maida-Vale-VR-Studio/README.md

 # Introduction
-The Maida-Vale VR Studio project is a comprehensive VR application, featuring a range of functionalities to enhance music band virtual reality experiences.
-Below is an overview of the key script components and their roles within the project.
+This project represents the client-side of the VR music application.
+It focuses on user interaction, network communication, and the personal aspects of the music experience in VR.
+The client component connects to the server (Maida-Vale VR Studio project) and handles functionalities like real-time audio recording, performance playback, and OSC communication for immersive musical interaction.
+Below is an overview of the key script components and their roles in the client-side VR application.

 # Script Summaries